lulav/LRS_Documentation/docs_tutorials/poliastro/poliastro.md

 The simulation takes Earth diameter, drag coefficient, Keppler orbit parameters and maximum simulation time as inputs. <br/>
 The result is a plot of altitude versus time and flight time before hitting the surface.<br/>

-Drag forces calculations are more difficult and more rare than the others, hence, in this tutorial we will use the Atmospheric Drag simulation scenario. <br />
+Drag forces calculations are more difficult and more rare than the others, hence, in this tutorial we will use the Atmospheric Drag simulation scenario. <br/>
 Let's check how the exact orbit duration reduces depending on Drag coefficient.
 For that, we will set up Drag Coefficient (```c_d```) parameter random distribution in range from 2 to 4. <br />
-The parameter setup is listed in `.citros/parameter_setups/default_param_setup.json`.
+The parameter will be set by a NumPy random function and its setup is listed in `.citros/parameter_setups/default_param_setup.json`:
-To find out how the exact orbit duration will reduce, we need to launch a batch with several simulations and a distribution Drag Coefficient parameter, it will be set by a NumPy random function:

 ```json
     "packages": {